AIA Tours: land

 Set out this morning to visit Gebel el-Silsila, located at the narrowest point along the entire length of the Nile.
 It was the location of a major New Kingdom sandstone quarry and workshop, where artifacts and tombs have been discovered.
 Sail onward to the twin Temples of Sobek and Horus at Kom Ombo, including a visit to the magnificent (though small), new Crocodile Museum.
 Continue cruising to Aswan, and partake in a final gala dinner onboard.
 (B,L,D)

 Disembark this morning at Aswan and visit an ancient granite quarry with an unfinished obelisk.
 Set out on a short boat ride to the island of Philae for a visit of its Temple of Isis, which has been called Egypt’s most beautiful temple.
 After lunch we check-in to our recently renovated hotel on the Nile and then visit Aswan’s elegant Nubia Museum, which exhibits many of the more than 3,000 artifacts recovered during the excavations of Nubian sites that were threatened by the construction of the High Dam.
-We return to the hotel and gather for dinner.
-Overnight in the Nile wing of the 5-star Sofitel Legend Old Cataract Aswan hotel for three nights.
+We return to the hotel and gather for dinner Overnight at the 5-star Sofitel Legend Old Cataract Aswan hotel for three nights.
 (B,L,D)

 Embark feluccas (small, traditional sailing vessels) to visit the archaeological site on Elephantine Island.
 Then we take a motor boat ride through the Nile cataract for lunch at a Nubian restaurant.
 This afternoon, enjoy a walk through Aswan’s suq, the most charming and traditional of the markets in Egypt, where one can find interesting Nubian ethnographic items such as baskets, pottery, and scarves that are unique to the Aswan area.
 We return to the hotel and gather for dinner.
 (B,L,D)